sagemath/sagewiki_to_gh-2022-10-10/days104.md

    * Improve the search interface
    * Add new data

-== Venue ==

-The workshop will take place at Saint Louis University in St. Louis, MO.
-Participants are encouraged to utilize [[https://www.hotelignaciostl.com/| Hotel Ignacio]] which is adjacent to campus.

-'''How to come?'''
-The closest airport is St. Louis Lambert International Airport.
-From there, you can either take the [[https://www.metrostlouis.org/|Saint Louis Metro Link]] to campus or your favorite ride sharing company.

-== Funding and Registration ==

-We have funding for travel and lodging for a limited number of participants through the Computational Mathematics program via NSF grant 1906266.
-Please apply by September 17th if you are requesting funding.
-(Google form to be added soon!)

-Registration is free. (registration form coming soon!)

 == Schedule ==
 The workshop will consist of tutorials and talks in the mornings and working groups in the afternoons.
 The following is a tentative schedule